How to Successfully Close Commercial Solar Deals with DemandEx

 Eliminating waste.
 DemandEx is like a 24/7 facility manager.
 It’s always working, never sleeping, and it’s constantly monitoring the building’s energy use and then controlling it to make sure energy isn’t used at costly times or wasted.

 For example, if someone forgets to turn off the AC on Friday, don’t worry about it.
 DemandEx knows it’s after hours, DemandEx will turn it off.
 It’s so smart that it will also gently pre-cool the building early Monday morning, preventing an excessive demand charge spike that would have happened when the first person walked into the building and turned on the AC.

-Now that your customer understands demand charges and how DemandEx reduces them, the next step is to show your customer some real numbers.
-We recommend using UtilityAPI to quickly download 15-minute interval data.
-After you pass that data to us, we can analyze the demand charges and send back a before-and-after estimate that includes costs, savings, ROI, and payback.
+Now that your customer understands demand charges and how DemandEx reduces them, show your customer some real numbers.
+We recommend using UtilityAPI to quickly download 15-minute interval data or request the data from the utility.
+After you get that interval data, pass it along to Extensible.
+We'll analyze the demand charges for free and send back a before-and-after estimate that includes costs, savings, ROI, and payback.